Kloudless/kloudless-java/README.md

 account.delete("cal/calendars/" + calendarId);
 ```

-In addition, you can use the Account object to create resources with the `post` helper method.
+You can also use the Account object to create resources with the `post` helper method.
 In
-the example below, we create a file type `Resource` object with the `name` and `parent_id` metadata
+the example below, a file typed `Resource` object with the `name` and `parent_id` metadata
-set in the header of the HTTP request.
+set in the header of the HTTP request is created.

 ```java
 File newFile = new File("PATH OF LOCAL FILE");